fpco/terraform-aws-foundation/docs/credstash.md

   extra IAM users and roles can be attached to above policy through `kms_key_admins` variable.
 * Reader and/or Writer IAM Policies that give access to created DynamoDB table.
-  Therefore those policies can later be assigned to a role assumed by an EC2 instance that will be reading/writing secrets with `credstash`.
+  Those policies can later be assigned to a role assumed by an EC2 instance that will be reading/writing secrets with `credstash`.
+More on that in the next section.

-Unless multiple tables and KMS keys are used by credstash within one AWS account, most of the variables in the module can be kept with their default values.
-Here is an example `credstash-setup` module usage:
+Unless multiple tables and KMS keys are used by credstash within the same AWS account, most of the variables in the module can be kept with their default values.
+Here is an example of `credstash-setup` module usage:

 ```hcl
 module "credstash" {